MickDuprez/Game-Scripting-Mastery-myfiles/README.md

 # Game Scripting Mastery in Rust
-My exercises in Rust (https://www.rust-lang.org/) for the book Game Scripting Mastery
+My exercises in various languages for the book Game Scripting Mastery I'll probably move to C so I can use opengl easier, I'm finding the Rust toolchain unreliable and lacking examples/docs for opengl.

-Note that the first exercise is in C# (GSMConsole)